SebastianKristof/ai-agent-personal-assistant/src/scripts/README.md

 1. Check if required dependencies are installed
 2. Check if n8n is running
+3. Ask for confirmation before overwriting existing workflow files (unless `-y` flag is used)
-3. Backup existing workflow files to a timestamped directory
+4. Backup existing workflow files to a timestamped directory
-4. Fetch all workflows from your n8n instance
+5. Fetch all workflows from your n8n instance
-5. Export each workflow to a JSON file in the `src/workflows` directory
+6. Export each workflow to a JSON file in the `src/workflows` directory
-6. Provide a summary of the export
+7. Provide a summary of the export

 ### Prerequisites